The name of the book we will learn from today is “Give and Take”, written by Adam Grant.

 Matchers are drawn in by empathy and a sense of fairness.
 Takers act like givers in a public setting because they’ll gain reputational benefits for being generous in sharing their knowledge, resources, and connections.
 Conversely, if they don’t contribute, they look stingy and selfish and won’t get much help with their requests.

 With a few adjustments, the orientation toward giving can enable people to rise to the top.
 Focus your attention and energy on making a difference in the lives of others, and success will follow as a by-product.
-Takers view success as attaining superior results, and matchers see success in balancing individual accomplishments with fairness to others .
+Takers view success as attaining superior results; matches see success in balancing individual accomplishments with fairness to others.

 Givers characterize success as individual achievements that positively impact others. “givers get to the top without cutting others down, finding ways of expanding the pie that benefit themselves and the people around them.”

-In a business context, if success required benefiting others, takers and matchers would be more inclined to find other ways to advance personal and collective interests simultaneously.
-However, by shifting in the giver direction at work, we will find our waking hours marked by tremendous success, richer meaning, and more lasting impact .
+In a business context, if success required benefiting others, takers and matches would be more inclined to find other ways to advance personal and collective interests simultaneously.
+However, by shifting in the giver direction at work, we will find our waking hours marked by tremendous success, richer meaning, and more lasting impact.

 “Givers get to the top without cutting others down, finding ways of expanding the pie that benefit themselves and the people around them.”